codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/pull-request-branches.md

 Codefresh has native support for working with different branches and building pull requests.
 In particular, it has a very rich trigger model that allows you to handle specific events (such as opening a pull request or adding a comment).

-The possible actions can be seen on the trigger dialog of your pipeline:
+The possible actions can be seen in the trigger dialog of your pipeline:

 {% include image.html
 lightbox="true"